The UC Davis School of Medicine admissions cycle starts in July and ends the following July and consists of four major steps:

 The secondary application consists of:

-- Supplementary activities and essays including possible interest in UC Davis PRIME and/or ARC-MD
+- Supplementary activities and essays including possible interest in Community Health Scholars programs and/or ARC-MD

 - Letters of recommendation (3-6 LORs allowed; at least one from a physician or clinician recommended.)